 Below is a summary of some of the common provisions available where there is a dispute or deadlock situation.
 The same provisions could also apply where there has been a default by a JV party.

-Put and call options.
-An option will be granted to one or more of the joint venture parties, enabling the holder of the option to require the other parties to sell or buy its or their interest, at a price to be determined, usually by reference to market value.
+Put and call options - An option will be granted to one or more of the JV parties, enabling the holder of the option to require the other parties to sell or buy its or their interest, at a price to be determined, usually by reference to market value.

 Typically, the option will only be exercisable in certain situations (for example. default) or at a specified time and it is unlikely to be triggered by a deadlock situation.
 In a deadlock situation, the following mechanisms can be used, but need to be carefully considered to ensure that a party cannot engineer a deadlock situation to gain an advantage by taking overall control of the JV.